brendan-rius/brendan-rius.github.io/_posts/2014-12-26-optimization-beauty-compilers.markdown

 will perform a much better job in optimizing our code than ourselves.
 Note that by "optimizations" I do not mean algorithms.
 Algorithms is what developers should focus on, because there is the real gain of performance.
-You can use as many tiny optimizations such as using bifhits instead of multiplications[^1], if you use [bogosort][bogosort] instead of merge sort, you'll certainly end up with a slower code ;).
+You can use as many tiny optimizations such as using bitfhits instead of multiplications[^1], if you use [bogosort][bogosort] instead of merge sort, you'll certainly end up with a slower code ;).

 ### Notes